StartForKiller/Zig-ImGui/README.md

 fn SetWindowCollapsed_BoolExt(collapsed: bool, cond: CondFlags) void;
 ```

-Nullability and array-ness of pointer parameters is hand-tuned by the logic in pointer_rules.py.
+Nullability and array-ness of pointer parameters is hand-tuned by the logic in generate.py.
 If you find any incorrect translations, please open an issue.

 ## Generating new bindings

 To use a different version of Dear ImGui, new bindings need to be generated.
-You will need to do some setup for this:

-- Download and install luajit, and add it to your path
-- Download and install gcc, through mingw or other means, and add it to your path
-- Download and install Python 3, and add it to your path

-Once you are set up, run `generate.bat` to attempt to generate the bindings.

-NOTE: `generate.bat` will revert any local changes in the cimgui submodule, so don't run it if you have any.
+You can set your preferred version in Zig-ImGui's `build.zig.zon`, and then use the `zig build generate` command to do the necessary generation.
+It is preferable to have luajit or lua5.1 and python3 available in $PATH for the generation, but if they are not, the they will be built from source by the `build.zig` instead.

 Some changes to Dear ImGui may require more in-depth changes to generate correct bindings.
-You may need to check for updates to upstream cimgui, or add rules to pointer_rules.py.
+You may need to check for updates to upstream cimgui, or add rules to generate.py.

 You can do a quick check of the integrity of the bindings with `zig build test`.
 This will verify that the version of Dear ImGui matches the bindings, and compile all wrapper functions in the bindings.